Estimated reading time: 5 minutes

 When your doctor calls in a prescription for you, that prescription will likely be ready for you in a matter of just an hour or two.
 In most cases, you’ll be able to pick it up and be on your way in no time.

 This is possible because of pharmacy technicians.
-Working directly for a pharmacist, they take prescriptions that are called in by doctors and fill them so that the prescriptions are ready to go when a person comes in to pick them up.
+Working directly for a pharmacist, they take prescriptions called in by doctors and fill them so that they are ready to go when a person comes in to pick them up.

 In some cases, that might mean putting together a bottle of the right number of pills.
 In others, it might mean getting the right amount of cough medicine into a bottle so that a person can take it home.